 The government-funded services Sorted and MoneyTalks can help with budgeting or other financial guidance.

-Sorted can help with offers tips, guides and tools support online or you can email it at email@example.com.
+Sorted can help with tips, guides and tools support online or you can email email@example.com.

-If you're worried about the costs of your power bills due to COVID-19, talk to your retailer about other options, such as a moving to a more affordable plan.
+If you're worried about the costs of your power bills, talk to your retailer about other options such as moving to a more affordable plan.

 Work and Income has also information for employers who are considering redundancies.